 How does Ensign Peak Academy use Rosetta Stone?

 - Ensign Peak Academy has a school account with Rosetta Stone, allowing mentors and administrators to view all student work.

-- Middle school students who are enrolled at Ensign Peak Academy will earn a 1-semester grade for each 2 completed units of French, Spanish, German or Mandarin Chinese.
+- Middle school students who are enrolled at Ensign Peak Academy will earn a 1-semester grade for completion of three (3) Rosetta Stone units in any language.

 High School Self-Paced Program Tuition: $225 lump sum or 10 monthly payments of $25, for a 12-month Rosetta Stone license.

 Middle School Live Program Tuition: $300 lump sum or 10 monthly payments of $35, for 2 semester, includes 10 months of weekly live classes, and a 12-month Rosetta Stone license.

 Middle School Self-Paced Program Tuition: $180 lump sum or 10 monthly payments of $20, for a 12-month Rosetta Stone license.